temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 Several data sets are provided to you.

-Police\_Districts\_Chicago is a polygon shapefile of the police districts in Chicago.
+-   Police\_Districts\_Chicago is a polygon shapefile of the police districts in Chicago.
 The `DISTRICT` field is a unique number used by the police department that identifies each police district.

-Selected\_Crimes\_in\_Chicago is a point shapefile of the crime incidents in Chicago.
+-   Selected\_Crimes\_in\_Chicago is a point shapefile of the crime incidents in Chicago.
 The `PRIMARY_DE` field indicates the type of crime (i.e. homicides versus other types of crime).
 The `DISTRICT` field is a unique number used by the police department that identifies each police district.

-AirBnB\_Data is a point shapefile of the Airbnb listings in Chicago.
+-   AirBnB\_Data is a point shapefile of the Airbnb listings in Chicago.
 The price field contains the nightly price for the listing.
 The `number_of_` field contains the number of reviews for that listing.

+It is not uncommon for data of unknown location to be geocoded oddly.
+For example, many of the points in the crimes layer appear at [Null Island](https://en.wikipedia.org/wiki/Null_Island).
+Most likely this means that when these crimes were reported, the exact location was unknown, and the database applied a default value of 0° Latitude, 0° Longitude.
+Three of the Airbnb properties are at the latitude of Chicago, but for some reason their longitude is 0° (the Prime Meridian).

+For this assignment you can ignore these misplaced features.
+Use Zoom to Layer on the police districts layer to zoom the map canvas to our area of interest.
+Optionally, you could extract only the features you are interested in by selecting them in the map canvas, then exporting the layer to a new shapefile.

 Getting Started
 ---------------